God opposes the proud, but gives grace to the humble. (James 4:6b ESV)

 Pride is a grievous sin.
 It can be egregious yet inconspicuous.
 Because it is so deceptive, we are often oblivious to our pride.
 Awareness of pride is essential since it hinders our relationship with God.

-There are 6 forms of pride that we must recognize.
+There are 6 forms of pride taught in Scripture that we must recognize.
 Because we expect pride when we succeed, the first three forms are more obvious.
 Since we don’t expect pride when we fail, the second three forms are less conspicuous.

 1. Self-exaltation: Pride gives credit to himself.